 Federal Wire Fraud Defense

 The most effective way to defend wire fraud cases is to intent and materiality.
 In other words, did the defendant intend to commit fraud and if so, were any of his or her actions material to the committing of fraud.

 Just making a false statement in connection with a financial transaction, investment opportunity or business opportunity is not enough.
 The statement has to be sufficiently related to the scheme and could have induced an alleged victim to get into the fraud.

 The punishment for wire fraud can be extreme and severe.
 It is also easy to get in over your head with the FBI or any other federal law enforcement.
 These people are highly trained agents who know how to get you to incriminate yourself.
 Again:

 If you lie to a federal agent, making a false statement to a federal agent is a crime in of itself.
 Don’t do it.
 Even if you are only a witness in a wire fraud case, even if you truly had nothing to do with it, call an experienced federal criminal defense lawyer.

 If you are concerned that you may have been more involved in wire fraud or conspiracy to commit wire fraud or if you have been accused of being actually involved in a federal mail fraud conspiracy, the Law Offices of Jerod Gunsberg will stand with you in defending the charges in any federal court anywhere in the United States.
-Contact us at (323) 633-3423 or via this secure contact form on this page.
+Contact us at (323) 633-3423 or via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.